Tim Jennings

 Timothy DeShawn Jennings (born December 24, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Georgia Bulldogs, and was selected by the Indianapolis Colts in the second round of the 2006 NFL draft.

 Jennings also played for the Chicago Bears and Tampa Bay Buccaneers.
-With the Colts, he won Super Bowl XLI against the Bears.
+He won Super Bowl XLI with the Colts.

-Currently he is a high school football coach.